 During the classes, the instructor invites people to yell, vent, and release whatever tensions and stresses they’re holding inside.
 Accompanied by loud heavy metal and followed by cold beers, this new trend has an aggressive yet cathartic feel, and takes place in alternative locations (one of them being Brash Brewery in Houston).
 This practice is based on Vinyasa yoga, but slowed to a lesser pace.
 In the ‘Frequently Asked Questions’ section, Rage Yoga notes that attendees should prepare for “foul language, laughter and shenanigans.
 If these offend you, Rage Yoga is not for you”.

-Make no mistake, this is real yoga and the instructors are all appropriately qualified, holding a certification obtained after at least 200 hours of yoga instructor certification.
-The founder of this practice emphasised how on the surface Rage Yoga may seem like the antithesis of what the peaceful practice is supposed to be about, however, they’re helping people feel better physically, and channelling unpleasant thoughts and emotions into something positive—despite how it may look or sound on the outside.
+It’s fairly time intensive to become a yoga teacher to make no mistake, this is real yoga and the instructors are all appropriately qualified, holding a certification obtained after at least 200 hours of yoga instructor certification.
+You can also try to discover Alo Moves best yoga teachers online and join for 25% off of their offers.
+The founder of this practice emphasized how on the surface Rage Yoga may seem like the antithesis of what the peaceful practice is supposed to be about, however, they’re helping people feel better physically, and channeling unpleasant thoughts and emotions into something positive—despite how it may look or sound on the outside.

 I´ve watched some videos on YouTube, and I noted with awe, if the stretching is a bit too much, people can take “hydration breaks” to grab an alcoholic beverage before continuing.
 And, if anyone finds themselves falling over during a tricky pose, laughter is definitely encouraged.

 While Rage Yoga may not be for everyone, those who teach the classes say they draw on traditional yoga practices — while helping people find calm in an ‘alternative’ way that makes them feel ‘empowered’.